spatialcarpentry/spatial-analysis/_posts/2003-11-01-functions.md

 ----

 ### Spatial Predicates

 The above figure demonstrates the criteria outlined by the Dimensionally Extended Nine-Intersection Model(DE-9IM).
 The matrix is used to outline specific spatial relationships or predicates which are more accessible to interpretaion.
-These named spatial predicates are also used by spatial queryies to selet subsets of geometrys that fit in one spatial predicate.
+These named spatial predicates are also used by spatial queries to selet subsets of geometrys that fit in one spatial predicate.

 Here is a quick outline of the Spatial Predicates